You might have hormone therapy for prostate cancer. Find out about when you have it and the possible side effects.

 Types of hormone therapy

-The are 3 main ways of having hormone therapy.
-This includes:
+There are 3 main ways of having hormone therapy.
+They include:

 The injections work by blocking messages from a gland in the brain that tell the testicles to produce testosterone.